zezax/one/quol/sensorrd/README.md

 sensorrd <rrdpath>
 ```

-In most cases, though, one should install `sensorrd.service` in
-`/etc/systemd/system` and use systemd to run it.
+In most cases, though, one should use systemd to run it.

 ## RRD